MykytaKozhemiakinn/bowling-calculator-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

+## Clone repo ⬇️

+Clone repository via https or ssh, then go to the cloned repo, and install dependencies.

 ## Install dependencies 📦

 Run `npm i` to install all required dependencies. **Prerequisites - node at least v18.19.1, npm - 10.2.4**.
 For convenient managing 2 or more node/npm versions,